Governor postpones elections

+All of the BH-FP's coverage of the new coronavirus is being provided for free to our readers.
+Please consider supporting local journalism by subscribing at BolivarMoNews.com/subscribe.

-Thanks to continued concerns with the spread of the new coronavirus, Gov. Mike Parson has postponed upcoming April elections.
+Thanks to continued concerns about the spread of the new coronavirus, Gov. Mike Parson has postponed upcoming April elections.

 According to a news release from Parson’s office, the governor signed Executive Order 20-03 Wednesday morning and ordered all Missouri municipal elections previously scheduled for Tuesday, April 7, to be postponed until Tuesday, June 2.